maxpyne1981/basic_algorithms/read/solution_hints.md

 - reverse a string without using string functions: push it to a stack, pop and print,
 - word ladder: bfs + take each word, for all char, for all alphabate, update one char at a time, if present in the dict, push it in the queue, continue bfs,
 - longest palindromic substring: for i, max( expandFromMiddle(i,i) and expandFromMiddle(i, i+1), calculate start and end based on len,
+- longest substring with K distinct element / fruit in a basket: sliding window + char freq map, keep adding end char, when map.size() > K, start shifting start window, remove if count == 0, return length;
+- valid parenthesis string: use two stacks to keep track of "(" and "*" separately, if one is empty, use * to close as many ( as possible,

 ### binary tree
 - countNode() -> count(left) + count(right) + 1;
+- lowest common a

 ### binary search tree
 - validate: recurse(node, min, max), check if value is within min and max, then recurse recurse(left, min, val) + recurse(right, val, max);